carpentries-incubator/high-dimensional-stats-r/_episodes/03-regression-regularisation.md

 it's not much good if we can only predict well for samples where the outcome is already known, after all!

+To get an idea of how well our model generalises, we can split the data into two - "training" and "test" sets.
+We use the "training" data to fit the model, and then see its performance on the "test" data.

 <img src="../fig/validation.png" title="Alt" alt="Alt" width="500px" style="display: block; margin: auto;" />

 One thing that happens a lot of the time in this context is that large